h1alexbel/h1alexbel.github.io/about-me.md

 Update: Since July 2022 I'm work as Kotlin/Java SDE at [```Solvd```](http://solvd.com).

-I am a **Passionate Software Craftsman** and **Powerful Contributor** with strong background in distributed parallel/reactive systems, and object-oriented analysis and design with Java.
+I am a **Passionate Software Craftsman** and **Contributor** with strong background in backend distributed parallel/reactive systems, and object-oriented analysis and design with Java.
 I [**write**](https://github.com/h1alexbel)
 mostly in Java.
-And, I am a [founder](/pets.html) and active contributor of a few open source projects.
+And, I am a [**founder**](/pets.html) and active contributor of a few open source projects.

 Hands-on experience in building scalable, highly available and maintainable technology solutions using:
 - Microservices
+- Data Storages: **PostgreSQL**, **Cassandra**
 - Stream Processing/Integration development with **Kafka**
-- Data Storages: **PostgreSQL**, **Cassandra**
 - Cloud Computing & DevOps: **AWS**, **Kubernetes**
 - OOAD with **Java**